 Businesses are constantly optimizing, particularly in the design and operation of complex systems.
 The engineering and business combination in the LGO curriculum uniquely prepares students to work on systems optimization problems in a variety of industries.
+For example, LGO students are uniquely qualified to work on complex healthcare systems engineering problems that can effect how many patients a hospital can treat.
 These problems all use large-scale analytics models to produce results.

 Wendi Rieb (LGO ’15)

 Problem: Massachusetts General Hospital’s Cancer Infusion Unit has about 40,000 patient visits a year (145 a day).
 They come for chemotherapy, blood transfusions, infused antibiotics, and hydration treatments.
 Patients wait for a long time, and the hospital faces a shortage of nursing staff and resources.
 Yet throughout any given day, the hospital uses only about 55% of chairs because most visits happen from 10 a.m. to 2 p.m.
 At other times during the day, the unit is underutilized.
 Meanwhile, MGH is growing at 2.5% annually.
 It is critical for the hospital to use existing facilities more efficiently.
 Wendi increased the Cancer Center’s throughput by smoothing the Infusion Unit’s intraday utilization.

 Approach: Wendi used retrospective systems optimization modeling and prospective simulation modeling techniques.
 Using her algorithm, she proposed new scheduling guidelines to generate more predictable and balanced patient flow, which optimized the scheduling process for infusion-only visits and practice-to-chemotherapy appointments.